 The Expected Returns of ESG Excluded Stocks.
-The Case of Exclusions from Norway's Oil Fund
+Shocks to Firms Costs of Capital?
+Evidence From the World’s Largest Fund

 Suggested Citation: Suggested Citation